catgento/magento-2-facebookfeed/README.md

 This is a very simple module that generates a csv file ready to be imported by Facebook Catalog.

 It generates the basic needed data from the default store view.
+The feed is placed in the following path:

+    /pub/media/productfeed/facebook.csv

 ## To improve